richardzyx/knock_out_wearable/README.md

 [http://tuftsknockout.herokuapp.com/](http://tuftsknockout.herokuapp.com/)

+- For production on Heroku, please change the URI in public/javascripts/vidoe.js & youtube.js for socket.io before pushing to heroku master.

 ### Introduction

 Feel the rush of the match with Knockout.
 Become part of the excitement as every hit reverberates on your skin.